2010 eruptions of Mount Merapi: Civil impacts

 President Susilo Bambang Yudhoyono arrived in Yogyakarta on the night Friday, 5 November and had set up his command post at Gedung Agung.
 Yudhoyono said he had also assigned Agung Laksono, coordinating minister for people's welfare, to coordinate aid from the central government.
 The military mobilised a brigade to build makeshift hospitals and public kitchens to serve the growing number of displaced.
 The President also announced that the coordination of disaster mitigation for the eruption had been tasked to Syamsul Maarif, the head of the National Disaster Mitigation Agency (BNPB).
 "Looking at the scale and the continuity of the disaster, I decided that the command is now in the hand of the BNPB head with the help of the Yogyakarta and Central Java governors, the Diponegoro military commander and the heads of the police of Central Java and Yogyakarta," he said, adding that the decision was effective as of Friday.

 The alert level for the volcano remained at level 4.
 On 6 November the official exclusion zone was at radius 20 km from the summit of Mount Merapi.
 Refugee camps that were previously located within a radius of 15 km were re-located to secure locations placing an added burden upon logistics and the delivery of basic needs to the people displaced by the evacuations.

-By 7 November due to the eruptions and ash falls in the surrounding area of Central Java, the price of many vegetables, such as potatoes and water spinach were reported as increasing.
+By 7 November due to the eruptions and ash falls in the surrounding area of Central Java, the price of a number of vegetables, such as potatoes and water spinach were reported as increasing.
 Schools were reported closed up to 120 km west of Yogyakarta.

 On 8 November upon a directive from both the President and the Prime Minister of the United Arab Emirates the UAE Red Crescent Authority (Red Cross) responded to appeals by Indonesian officials to assist the Yogyakarta population and is providing a field hospital.
 According to head of medical services at the UAE Interior Ministry Brig.
 Salem Al-Junaibi is to be staffed by medical and administrative workers and will be set up within the 'safe zone' more than 20 km from the mountain.

 Acute respiratory infection, hypertension, and headache were affecting Mount Merapi eruption survivors.
 "The displaced people are so vulnerable to these diseases," an official of the Health Ministry Supriyantoro stated on Sunday, 7 November.
 Refugees received medical treatment at clinics set up inside the refugee shelters with serious cases despatched to local hospitals, the Mount Merapi refugees were not required to pay for medical treatment.
 45 hospitals and more than 100 health centers were serving Mount Merapi eruption victims in the districts of Sleman, Klaten, Magelang and Boyolali, he said.
 "But we (health workers) have difficulties in taking care of the refugees' health problems because many moved from one refugee shelter to another."
 Asked about the medical supplies for the refugees, especially those with serious burns, he said the supplies were not sufficient, but situation could still be handled and overcome.